gasoline-dev/gasoline/README.md

 ### Building vs parsing

-Because resource configs exist within TypeScript files, there are two ways to interpret their values:
+Because resource configs exist within TypeScript files, Gas.dev has two ways to interpret their values:

 1) Build the TypeScript files into JS, run the JS, then interpret the config values.
-2) Parse the files into JS, run the JS, then interpret the config values.
+2) Parse the files into JS using an internal parser, run the JS, then interpret the config values.

 There are many issues with option 1.